owentechnologist/LUA_scripting_samples/shell_scripts_readme.txt

 Here it is suggested to use a shell script as a wrapper to multiple calls of a LUA script.

 As demonstrated by the two sample shell scripts:
-It makes sense to first load the interesting scripts into redis so they can be more simply invoked:
+It makes sense to first load the interesting LUA scripts into redis so they can be more simply invoked:

 SCRIPT LOAD "SCRIPT GOES HERE" loadLUA.sh loads 4 scripts into redis and stores their SHA values as Strings in redis for later use